Octavius-Dante/Tetra-Proxima/CAPM-DAY-1/Readme.md

 </br>

-Establis database connection to the file connected usign followign steps
+Establish database connection to the created table file in our project
 </br>
 </br>
 <img src="./files/capmd1-19.png" >